weyoss/redis-smq/README.md

 RedisSMQ is a Node.js library for queuing messages (aka jobs) and processing them asynchronously with consumers.
 Backed by Redis, it allows scaling up your application with ease of use.

 > ☝ The master branch reflects the latest changes and updates.
 It is currently going under heavy development.
-To view the documentation of the latest stable release see [v6.4.2 docs](https://github.com/weyoss/redis-smq/tree/v6.4.2).
+To view the release documentation see [v6.4.2 docs](https://github.com/weyoss/redis-smq/tree/v6.4.2).

 ## Features